cjolowicz/blog/content/posts/hypermodern-python-project-01-setup.md

 Several things are happening here:

 - The package is downloaded and installed into the virtual environment.
-- The installed version is added to the lock file `poetry.lock`.
+- The installed version is registered in the lock file `poetry.lock`.
 - A more general version constraint is added to `pyproject.toml`.

 The dependency entry in `pyproject.toml` contains a [version constraint](https://poetry.eustace.io/docs/versions/) for the installed package:
 `^7.0`.
 This means that users of the package need to have at least the current release, `7.0`.
-The constraint also allows newer releases of the package, as long as they don't contain breaking changes (major releases).
-You can edit this version constraint, for example if a package you depend on does not follow the [Semantic Versioning](https://semver.org/) scheme.
+The constraint also allows newer releases of the package, as long as they don't contain breaking changes.

+Breaking changes are only allowed in major releases (incrementing the most significant version digit).
+Packages with a version number smaller than 1.0.0 are a little special, in that breaking changes may occur in all releases except patch releases (incrementing only the least significant digit).
+You can edit the version constraint, for example if a package you depend on does not follow the [Semantic Versioning](https://semver.org/) scheme.